Task Force Argos: Notable cases

 The work of Argos in raising community awareness to the dangers of online predatory behaviour has been recognised globally.
 The team was awarded the International Law Enforcement Cybercrime Award 2011 (Gold award) by The Society for the Policing of Cyberspace (POLCYB), a Canadian-based organisation committed to enhancing partnerships in order to prevent and combat crimes in cyberspace.

-Argos has also been responsible for partnering with software powerhouse Microsoft to develop the Australian National Victim Image Library aimed at reducing investigator exposure to child exploitation material and improve opportunity to identify children at risk.
+Argos has also partnered with Microsoft to develop the Australian National Victim Image Library aimed at reducing investigator exposure to child exploitation material and improve opportunity to identify children at risk.
 Microsoft donated its technical development expertise to build this capability and the identification database is currently in national deployment.

 Argos works closely with international counterparts to deliver positive outcomes for child victims, irrespective of where those children might be geographically located.
 The unit relies on victim identification expertise and their specialist is also the chair of the Interpol Specialist Group on Crimes Against Children.
-By employing robust victim identification strategies that effectively identify and locate child victims then their offenders can be found and prosecuted.
+By employing victim identification strategies that effectively identify and locate child victims, their offenders can be found and prosecuted.
 One such operation involved the police taking over and running a dark web network for several months, resulting in the rescuing of 85 children and hundreds of arrests, including notorious British paedophile Richard Huckle and the site's operator, Shannon McCoole.

 Argos expends considerable effort to protect children on-line by researching contemporary technology to effectively target on-line predators.
 Adopting the mantra to 'Leave No Stone Unturned' and the insignia of the scorpion (the natural predator of the 'rock spider') their focus is squarely on child protection to ensure exhaustive inquiries are conducted so that no child victim of sexual exploitation is ever overlooked.

 During 2016–2017, Argos operated the darknet child pornography site Childs Play for eleven months.